tk0802kim/Analysis-of-Nursing-Data/README.md

 - Nursing salary data scrap and analysis
 - Baysian approach to quantifying the attractiveness of a state to nurse
 - Linear regression for the said attractiveness with bootstrapping
+- GBM classification of survery data, in place of random forest

 ### Things done, but not documented yet:

-- Random forest classification of survey data

 ### Things to do: